openmrs/openmrs-contrib-bamboo/README.md

 openmrs-contrib-bamboo
 ======================

-Scripts used within Bamboo for OpenMRS
+Scripts used within Bamboo for OpenMRS releases